International IASYM conference, Atlanta, July 11th-14th, 2022

 December 15th, 2021 The compendium with the submitted papers will be sent electronically to the conference participants.

-January 6th - 9th, 2022 The bi-annual International IASYM Conference is held at Emory University, Atlanta, US
+July 11th - 14th, 2022 Bi-annual International IASYM conference, Emory University, Atlanta, US

 Call for papers for the bi-annual international IASYM conference